VelkanGk/lilith-discord-bot/README.md

 # vgk-discord-bot
 This discord bot can keep track of players custom nicknames per channel in a server and allows you to roll many dices with modifiers.
-This code was based on [pap-discordbot](https://github.com/LilithTheSuccubus/pap-discordbot). by [LilithTheSuccubus](https://github.com/LilithTheSuccubus)
+This code was based on [pap-discordbot](https://github.com/LilithTheSuccubus/pap-discordbot) by [LilithTheSuccubus](https://github.com/LilithTheSuccubus) under her [MIT Licence](https://github.com/LilithTheSuccubus/pap-discordbot/blob/master/LICENSE)

 ## Installation